knutnergaard/FontLab-Scripts/SMuFL/build_glyphs/readme.md

 primitives in place of non-existent source glyphs, according to engraving default settings below.

 For any preexisting glyphs, name will be appended with '_001' and unicode will be set to None.

+### build_time_signatures.py

+Builds composite glyphs in the Time Signatures, Time signatures supplement, Turned time signatures and Reversed time signatures ranges.
+Current version supports fractions, cut time glyphs turned glyphs, reversed glyphs and ligatures.
+Support for stylistic sets is planned.

+**Note:** Script requires the presence of basic Time signature numerals (U+E080 - U+E089), common time symbol (U+E08A) and fraction slash (U+E08E).
+Additionally, cut time symbols build requires a vertical stroke glyph to be used as component in those glyphs.
+See script for further instructions.